 With Oakland Achieves Partnership, Council releases third Oakland Achieves Public Education Progress Report.

-AC CAN receives Platforms for Prosperity Award from the Corporation for Entrepreneurial Development, representing national recognition of partnership with Alameda County Social Services Agency.
+AC CAN receives Platforms for Prosperity Award from the Corporation for Enterprise Development, representing national recognition of partnership with Alameda County Social Services Agency.

 Release our first Impact Report, taking a deeper look at work and successes in recent years.